Xmoe/ttt/README.md

 This is all very pre-alpha and I mostly published it just to keep myself motivated to work on it :)

 ### Todo:
-- add CLI
-- clean up processes at the end of each test case
 - add timeout instruction
 - add a license
 - clean up the code
-  - rewrite the parser for the MCCCXXXVIth time
+  - rewrite the parser for the MCCCXXXVIIth time